McKennie to miss vital USMNT World Cup qualifiers as Juventus rule injured midfielder out until next season

 McKennie will be forced to watch on from afar as his fellow countrymen attempt to book tickets to the World Cup finals in Qatar.

-The USMNT will be back in action on March 24 when taking in a trip to old adversaries Mexico.
+The U.S. men's national team will be back in action on March 24 when taking in a trip to old adversaries Mexico.

 They also have meetings with Panama and Costa Rica to come before the end of the month.